devops-dojo/the-app/vagrant/README.md

 After you have complete this, the cluster is fully installed and you can start to work with it.

-### Nodes
+# Nodes

 Here is a list of nodes, with a link when you can access them from the public internet.

-Note that 10.x.x.x IP addresses cannot be reached, except from the provisioning VM (thanks to virtual network peering) or any other VM in DojoLabsVNet.
+Note that 10.x.x.x IP addresses cannot be reached except from the provisioning system (thanks to virtual network peering).
+All hosts are aliased using `/etc/hosts`

 To `ssh` to a box from the provisioning VM, just type `ssh vagrant@10.211.55.200` or `vagrant ssh buildserver`.